poloclub/hybridcollab/README.md

 ## Project Setup

-To use HybridCollab, you will need to have a `obj` version of an AR heart model.
+To use HybridCollab, you will need to have a `.obj` version of an AR heart model.
 Follow the instructions to setup the project.

 1. Clone the repo and open the `HybridCollab.xcodeproj` file in [`Xcode`](https://developer.apple.com/xcode/).
-2. Add the heart model to the project:
+2. Add the heart model to the project: \
   a.
-Ensure the `obj` file is named as `heart_model.obj`
+Ensure the `obj` file is named as `heart_model.obj` \
   b.
 Drag the file into the project directory in Xcode, under the project and the `HybridCollab` group.
 3. Run the app on a physical device.
 (Note: you may need to change the bundle id and follow the instructions [here](https://developer.apple.com/documentation/GameKit/enabling-and-configuring-game-center) using a paid Apple Developer Account).